nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```
 ---
 ### View Schedule: `schedule /list`
-WerkIt offers a 7-days workout plan schedule feature for you to schedule your desired plan for a particular day of the
+WerkIt! offers a 7-day workout plan schedule feature for you to schedule your desired plan for a particular day of the
 week.
-The schedule displayed shows the plans that had been scheduled by you starting from the first day of the week,
+The schedule displayed shows the plans that have been scheduled by you starting from the first day of the week,
 Monday, to the last day of the week, Sunday.

 Format: `schedule /list`